mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 to make my comments very readable.
 Well... at least I try, ok!? 😤

-Other tip is to enhance the examples with references to older experiences, other people on the interwebz that the team respect (blog posts, books, etc).
+Another tip is to enhance the examples with references to older experiences, other people on the interwebz that the team respect (blog posts, books, etc).